 Hurricane activity

 Hurricane activity can be captured by the accumulated cyclone energy (ACE) index, a measure of overall tropical cyclone activity measured as the sum of squared wind speeds.
-The ACE index was calculated for storms tracks within the U.S. Caribbean region as documented by the International Best Track Archive for Climate Stewardship database (Knapp et al. 2010).
-The index has fluctuated throughout the past seven decades, with multiple notable peaks (Figure 2.4).
+The ACE index was calculated for storms that track within the U.S. Caribbean region as documented by the International Best Track Archive for Climate Stewardship database (Knapp et al. 2010).
+The index has fluctuated throughout the past seven decades, with multiple notable peaks (Figure 3.4).
 During the year 2017, hurricane activity was at an unprecedented high, due to two major hurricanes that struck the islands: Irma and Maria.

 Earthquake activity